Ongoing Training FAQ

 Here is the Exempt On-going Training packet and the Exempt In-Service Training packet.

-I would link to offer distance learning training.
+I would like to offer distance learning training.
 Where do I obtain the packet?

 We are having a one day training event, conference or professional development day do we have to have it approved?